gbrown128/kicad-library/README.md

 # kicad-library
-KiCAD footprints and symbols I've made or acummulated.
+KiCad footprints and symbols I've made or acummulated.